Agency and Media [Mis]Representation

 The Truth is Not Free in the Post-Truth Society

 In 1835 de Tocqueville contended that freedom of the press is necessary for democracy in America.
-Implicit in this notion is that the truth is an objective reality, which is fundamental to any society that prioritises the democratic freedoms of its members.
-However, in contemporary society the truth is not the primary concern of the media, and it is only prioritised if it supports its capitalist news values of commodifying scandal.
-As such, in neoliberal times even the truth becomes a means of accumulating capital, rather than viewed as an end in itself.
-The idea that the media is part of what Althusser refers to as the ideological state apparatus is demonstrated in the case of Julian Assange.
-The truth did not set him free, but instead incarcerated him.
+Implicit in his statement is that the truth must be pursued as an objective reality, as it is fundamental to any society that prioritises the freedoms of its members.
+However, in contemporary society the truth is not the primary concern of the media, nor is social justice.
+The truth is only prioritised if it supports the media’s capitalist news values, especially where making money out of political scandal is concerned.

 The Network Society and Simulacrum

 Castells contends that in the network society, of modern consumer capitalism, technology increases social engagement.
-To Castells, online communications are merely a precursor to subsequent social relationships and therefore neither reduce nor replace them.
-An example of Castell’s theory in practice is online dating, which begins in virtual space, but has the overall aim of fulfilling intimate physical desires in the real world.
-Castells theory in practice is supported by research, which reveals that the stigma once associated with online dating is now a phobia of the past.
+To Castells, online communications merely initiate subsequent social relationships.
+Therefore, technology neither reduce nor replace human relationships.
+An example of Castell’s theory in practice is online dating, which begins in virtual space.
+However, the aim of such relationships is to fulfil intimate physical desire in the real world.
+Castells theory is supported by research, which reveals that the stigma once associated with online dating is now a phobia of the past.
 It is now generally accepted that intimate relationships exist in a market.
 As such, finding the partner of your dreams is no longer a matter of luck.
 Dating and mating have effectively become a science, driven by the free market principles of competition and consumer choice.
 Algorithms ensure compatibility and therefore the likelihood of customer satisfaction and happiness increases.
-Desire is a commodity for capitalist accumulation in our ‘pay-as-you-go’ network society.
+Desire is a commodity in our ‘pay-as-you-go’ network society.
 However, it can also be argued that the certainty of science is also reducing the spontaneity of intimacy in modern life.
 Society stagnates when its members do not have the freedom to make choices and learn from their lived-experiences, especially where personal relationships are concerned.
-What is the future for society if our capacity for intimacy depends on a network connection?
-Consider, who will be excluded, who will be included and why?

 Panopticon and Synopticon: The Mechanisms of Social Control and Social Change?